yuvraj0028/node-cli-weather-app/README.md

 A command-line weather app which can display real-time weather data for any location on earth.
 It is built using Node modules and APIs like WeatherStack.

+## GET API KEY

+Create an account on Weather Stack and get thier free API key, paste the API key in utils/forecast.js where "weatherUrl" is defined and you are done.

 ## Run Locally

 Clone the project